Bringing a Comic Book Hero to Life

 “The original files we got were game resolution files.
 They are open shells,” says Jim Charmatz, conceptual designer at Legacy.
 “We had to take all that stuff and figure out how it could be built, what thicknesses go where, how can we break this apart.
 We had to add geometry back in that wasn’t there so we could create doors that open and close in the chest.
 The whole thing had to be rebuilt.”

-Legacy uses a number of software tools, including ZBrush digital sculpting software, SURFCAM for CNC mills and lathes, Modo 3D modeling software and Autodesk Maya model and animation software.
+Legacy uses a number of software tools, including ZBrush digital sculpting software (from Pixologic), SURFCAM for CNC mills and lathes, Modo 3D modeling software, and Autodesk Maya model and animation software.
 Once the digital models of the armor were created, Legacy turned to Eric Allard of Allfx to design the mechanical infrastructure needed to support the figure and enable movement.